 I’m Preethi 😎 (minus the shades and yellow skin)

-I’m a programmer working in Delhi, India.
-I also do freelance writing time to time and love photography, which keeps me sane.
+I’m a programmer from Delhi, India.
+I also do freelance writing from time to time, on frontend technologies.

 I’m primarily a .NET developer and have worked with Java, as well.
-My blog though is mainly about frontend.
+My blog though is mainly about frontend – HTML, CSS, JS.

-I wish I could tell you I’m the founder of a million dollar company, but I’m not.
-My work mostly consists on developing management systems, like CMS, for intranet services.
+My work mostly consist of developing management systems, like CMS, for intranet services.
 Not the kind people would think “adventurous” 👽

-As a backend developer I haven’t ever really gone on a Google search marathon for things I didn’t know.
-Mostly because the IDEs I work with and the stacks of books on my work desk got my back: they tell me everything I need to know about the code I’m working with.
+As a backend developer, I haven’t ever really gone on a Google search marathon for things I didn’t know.
+Mostly because the IDEs I use and the stacks of books on my work desk got my back: they tell me everything I need to know about the code I’m working with.

 In frontend, however, as “simple” as it is to get started, to go beyond the beginner phase, and remain up-to-date with what’s new and how to use what’s new is something I’ve highly relied on the awesome folks who share online what they know and found out.

 Being also a full-stack developer, there are days I’m surprised by what I’d just learned I can do in HTML!
 That’s what keeps me interested in frontend: the seeming simplicity and real complexity of it.
 So, eventually, with experience, as I gained more and more knowledge of frontend and sageness of what to do with what I know 🧝♀️, I decided it’d be nice to share them with others.

 At first it was just my freelance writing that did that job for me, but eventually I realised that not all useful things need be explained in 1000 words and thus can’t really be used in my freelance gig.